orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 // export type AnyOf<T> = T | T[] | (() => T | T[])
 // export type Any = undefined | AnyOf<Ray> | AnyOf<State>

+// TODO: Functions that alter structure like .flatten/.flat_map, what else?
 // TODO: .map which maps both structure and values
+ // TODO: sort using reduce.
+Sort is ""

 export class Ray {

-  // TODO: Cache results in between for some runtime library.

   for_each = async (callback: (x: Ray) => MaybeAsync<unknown>) =>
     await callback(this.all()) // TODO; Might not be it

-  // TODO: sort using reduce.

 // TODO: Needs to check for terminals
  // TODO: Make sure this works for branching possibilities (no duplicate inserted values)